Are you excited / on the fence / downright sceptical about a data mesh?

 “The best architectures aim to be as simple as possible whilst meeting the business needs”.

 Need Snowflake training?
-Then you’ve come to the right place.
+You’ve come to the right place.